gothinkster/realworld/README.md

 Below are the current frontends & backends we support.
 Interested in creating a RealWorld example app in a framework we don't support?
 Get in touch.

-#### How do I get it running on my computer?

-Simply follow the instructions in the README of whatever frontend and/or backend repo's you want to get up and running.

 ### Frontends

 | [React / Redux](https://github.com/GoThinkster/react-redux-realworld-example-app) | [Angular 2+](https://github.com/GoThinkster/angular2-realworld-example-app) | [Angular 1.5+](https://github.com/gothinkster/angularjs-realworld-example-app) |